You’ve just landed a gig in a different state and realized you need to take your guitar on the airplane.

 Another option is buying a 3/4 guitar.
 These guitars are a bit smaller than a regular guitar, also making them more convenient to travel with.

-Yes, you can take your guitar on a Southwest Airlines flight if it’s in a hard case and fits in the overhead bin.
+Yes, you can take your guitar on a Southwest Airlines flight, the southwest instrument policy requires it’s in a hard case and fits in the overhead bin.
 You also have to make sure you’re taking the right precautions so your guitar doesn’t get damaged or stolen.

 Use a hardshell case, pack some bubble wrap, put a label on it, and consider using a lock.
 Flying with your guitar should be a fun and easy experience as long as you take the necessary precautions.